rafaelmartins/old.rafaelmartins.eng.br/content/post/new-category-dev-lua.rst

 .. _Lua: http://www.lua.org/
 .. _dev-lua: http://znurt.org/dev-lua

-Hi all,

-last friday I moved all the Lua-related packages already on the main tree to the just created dev-lua category.
+Last friday I moved all the Lua-related packages already on the main tree to the just created dev-lua category.
 The package moves were smooth and the things should be ok now.